uo-green-lab/population-ecology-2016/README.md

 |10      |6/3      |Team Teaching       |         |          |Submit peer evaluations     |

 ### Appendix
 Team Teaching.
-Your team teaching project will comprise five steps as described below.
+Your team teaching project will comprise four steps as described below.

 **1)** Choose a topic area
 Projects can focus on any current topic relevant to population ecology.
 Example topic areas include: